This post may contain affiliate links. Please read my terms & conditions for more info.

 Layer yourself up

-When it’s cold outside nothing beats having a big old scarf around your neck to keep the chill off or when your inside wearing toastie thick socks to keep your toes warm.
+When it’s cold outside nothing beats having a big old scarf around your neck to keep the chill off or when you’re inside wearing toastie thick socks to keep your toes warm.

 What better way to relax and warm yourself through than with a nice hot glass of wine or perhaps cider if you prefer.
 I have just discovered that my slow cooker is perfect for this, it keeps the wine at just the right temperature and as an added bonus makes the house smell lovely.

 Candles are a simple and relatively cheap way of creating an inviting and homely atmosphere in your home.
-Alternatively if you don’t like the thought of candles in your home fairy lights also do the job very well.
+Alternatively, if you don’t like the thought of candles in your home fairy lights also do the job.

 Stop what you are doing and have a few minutes to yourself.
-Grab one of your new cozy blankets, make yourself a cuppa and sit down with a new book.
+Grab one of your new cosy blankets, make yourself a cuppa and sit down with a new book.
 We live in such a fast past world these days and making time for rest is becoming increasingly important.